Lorimar Television

-Lorimar Television (formerly Lorimar Productions, Inc. and Lorimar Distribution, commonly known as Lorimar) was an American production company that was later a subsidiary of Warner Bros., active from February 1, 1969 until December 1, 1993, when it was consolidated into Warner Bros.
+Lorimar Television (formerly Lorimar Productions, Inc. and Lorimar Distribution, commonly known as Lorimar) was an American production company that was later a subsidiary of Warner Bros.
+It was active from February 1, 1969 until December 1, 1993, when it was combined into Warner Bros.
 Television.
 The company was founded by Irwin Molasky, Merv Adelson, and Lee Rich.
-The brand was a portmanteau of the name of Merv's then wife, Lori, and Palomar Airport, in San Diego.
+The brand was a portmanteau of the name of Adelson's then-wife, Lori, and Palomar Airport, in San Diego.

 History

 Early years and merger with Telepictures (1969–1986)

 In the late 1960s, Lorimar Productions was founded with the aid of a bank loan of $185,000 from Adelson.
 Prior to Lorimar, Rich had an established reputation first as an advertising executive at Benton & Bowles, then as a television producer, co-producing (with Walter Mirisch) successful series such as The Rat Patrol.

 Lorimar initially produced made-for-television movies for the ABC Movie of the Week.
 Rich bought the script to an adaptation of Earl Hamner Jr.'s novel The Homecoming and subsequently sold the rights to CBS.
 The Homecoming: A Christmas Story, airing during the 1971 holiday season, was a ratings success, and served as the pilot for Lorimar's first major hit, The Waltons, which premiered in 1972.
 Throughout the 1970s, Lorimar produced a number of hit shows, including Eight Is Enough; of these, the most popular by far was Dallas.